 If I had to hire out all that stuff, it’d cost us between 8%-12% of the monthly rent.
 Say you’ve got four rentals, with a base rent of $1,400 per month… Welp, that’s um, lessee here… (tap tap tap) $560 per month gone POOF!
 Annually, you’d lose almost 7,000 bucks.

 Granted, your fine accountant would note that as a business expense, but still.
 Why trust your property to a third party, when most of this stuff is well within your wheelhouse?

 Let’s look at it another way.
 Most of my leases are two-year deals.
-That means I might have to find one, possible two new tenants in a given year, assuming no renewals.
-The amount of time I need to relist the property on Craigslist, perform background checks, coordinate viewings, and complete lease signing?
+That means I might have to find one, possibly two new tenants in a given year, assuming no renewals.
+The amount of time do I need to relist the property on Craigslist, perform background checks, coordinate viewings, and complete lease signing?
 8 hours.